skeddy/skeddy.github.io/_posts/2020-05-13-A_little_May_Update.md

 * [Mini Gauntlet Challenge](https://skeddy.github.io/2020/05/13/The_Mini_Infinity_Gauntlet_20km.html)

-I'm feeling great after both of these, and alraedy have another medal lined up for May to complete.
+I'm feeling great after both of these, and already have another medal lined up for May to complete.

 Events are still being shaken about, and yesterday I agreed with my team mates to defer the Nuclear Rush 7km from October to May next year.